Acgsior/Acgsior/source/_posts/react-async-component-hoc.md

 - Interoperability
 - Maintainability

-#### Unsound implemention of Async Component HOC
+#### Unsound Implementation of Async Component HOC

-This topic starts with finding a strange implemention of Redux action.
+This topic starts with finding a strange implementation of Redux action.

 ```` javascript
 // actions/xxx.js